Seidman, Margulis & Fairman, LLP

 Cooney & Conway is a Chicago-based personal injury firm with approximately 65 years of experience, handling burn injury, workplace, and product liability cases.

 Chicago is a dense, industrially active city with one of the nation's most extensive urban infrastructure networks.
 From the refineries and chemical plants along the Calumet River corridor to aging residential boilers in Pilsen and Bridgeport, from high-voltage electrical infrastructure on the Near North Side to commercial kitchen operations throughout the Loop and River North, the causes of serious burn injuries in Chicago are numerous and varied.
 Victims who suffer burns in this city face immediate medical emergencies, lengthy rehabilitation, and a complex legal landscape.
-This directory page is designed to help injured people and their families understand the medical and legal steps that follow a burn injury in Chicago and Cook County, and to connect them with attorneys listed in this directory who handle these cases.
+This directory page is designed to help injured people and their families understand the medical context that follows a burn injury in Chicago and Cook County, locate relevant Illinois statutes, and connect with attorneys listed in this directory who handle these cases.

 Chicago's industrial and urban character produces a distinct pattern of burn injury causes.
 The following are among the most frequently encountered in Cook County legal matters: